Getting data into Splunk Enterprise

 - Identify the data you need in Splunk Enterprise to help you complete that objective.

-- Use Splunk Lantern’s security and observability use case libraries to discover new applications for your data.
+- Use Splunk Lantern’s Use Case Explorers for Security, Observability and Platform to discover new applications for your data.

-If you have any questions regarding data onboarding, check out the Getting Data In section in our community or contact your CSM or CSA.
+If you have any questions regarding data onboarding, check out the Getting Data In section in our community or contact your account team.

 Learning the basics

 Use these scripted learning paths to master the basics.
-These use a sample dataset, so you can get learn quickly.
+These use a sample dataset, so you can get learning quickly.

 Understanding getting data in processes